Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: The ML Approach

 \subsection{Feature Range Analysis}

-The ML approach that we use for root-causing is $\FRA$, or $\RA$ ($\ra$), for short~\cite{KN19,KN21}.
-Range Analysis is an algorithm resembling $\RL$ ($\rl$)~\cite{CN89,FGL12} and $\SD$ ($\sd$)~\cite{Klo96,Wro97,Atz15}.
-From the algorithmic perspective, the main distinguishing feature of $\ra$ is that it heavily employs Feature Selection~\cite{GE03} in two basic building blocks of the algorithm: the \emph{ranking} and \emph{basis} procedures.
-The third basic building block in $\ra$, the procedure called \emph{quality}, resembles the technique used in $\rl$ and $\sd$, where the selection of rules or subgroups is done solely based on one or more \emph{quality functions}.
+$\RA$ $(\ra$)~\cite{khasidashvili2019range,khasidashvili2021feature} is an algorithm resembling $\RL$ ($\rl$)~\cite{clark1989cn2,furnkranz2012foundations} and $\SD$ ($\sd$)~\cite{klosgen1996multipattern,wrobel1997algorithm,atzmueller2015subgroup}.
+From the algorithmic perspective, the main distinguishing feature of $\ra$ is that it heavily employs $\FS$ ($\fs$)~\cite{guyon2003introduction} in two basic building blocks of the algorithm: the \emph{ranking} and \emph{basis} procedures.
+The third basic building block in $\ra$, the procedure called \emph{quality}, is the technique borrowed from $\rl$ and $\sd$, where the selection of rules or subgroups is done solely based on one or more \emph{quality functions}.
+As a consequence, $\ra$ can directly benefit from advances in $\sd, \rl$, and $\fs$ algorithms.
 These three procedures will be explained below.

 For a numeric feature $\feat$, $\ra$ defines a \emph{single range feature} as a pair $\rangef \equiv (\feat, value\_range)$, interpreted as a binary feature $\rangef(\sample) \equiv \feat(\sample) \in value\_range$, for any sample $\sample$.
 And for a categorical feature and level $\level$, the corresponding single range feature is defined as $\rangef(\sample) \equiv \feat(\sample) = \level$.
 A \emph{range feature} is a single range feature or a conjunction of single range features, also referred to as \emph{range tuples} or simply as \emph{ranges}.
 A range $\rangef$ \emph{covers} a sample $\sample$ iff $\rangef(\sample)$ evaluates to true.
 In the latter case, we will also say that $\sample$ is in $\rangef$ or is captured by $\rangef$.